Skip to main content

 Submit to Your Insurance Carrier

 Timeline & Cost: Schedule your inspection at your convenience (typically available within 1–2 weeks).
-Cost is $75–150, though My Safe Florida Home offers FREE inspections to eligible homeowners.
+Cost is often $75 to $150, though My Safe Florida Home currently advertises no-cost inspections for eligible homeowners.

 Common Improvements That Qualify